fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/pause/readme.md

 		l4d_pause_blips "1"

-		// Number of seconds to count down before the round goes live. l4d_pause_delay "3"
+		// Number of seconds to count down before the round goes live. l4d_pause_countdown "3"

-		// Require or not the pause initiator should ready before unpausing the game sm_initiatorready "1"

 		// Delay to apply before a pause happens.
-Could be used to prevent Tactical Pauses sm_pausedelay "0"
+Could be used to prevent Tactical Pauses l4d_pause_delay "0"

+		// Require or not the pause initiator should ready before unpausing the game l4d_pause_initiator_ready "1"
 		```
 </details>